qoyixfec/How-to-use-sql-switch-in-termux/README.md

 # SQLite Key-Value Store

 A simple key-value storage using SQLite in pure JavaScript with sql.js.
 No native compilation needed.
+Works on Termux, Linux, Windows, macOS.

+What This Is

+This is a basic key-value database.
+You save data with a key and load it later.
+Values can be strings, numbers, objects, arrays.
+Everything is stored in a SQLite database file called data.db.

 Files:
 - src/app.js - Main program